-Under the title 'Worklist for Training', the Ministry Division offers a model for assessing prior learning and identifying skills which may need to be acquired during the first years of ministry.
-This 'Worklist' has been adapted slightly to recognise the particular context of the Diocese in Europe, such as preaching in the local language and knowledge of local law pertaining to marriages and funerals.
-As suggested in the section on the Annual Training Plan, the 'Worklist' should be viewed as a resource through which experience can be assessed and needs ranked according to priority.
-It is best viewed in the wider context of the 'Agreed Expectations' (Part II, Section 6, p.
-25).
+The 'Worklist for Training' below, offers a model for assessing prior learning and identifying skills which may need to be acquired during the first years of ministry.
+This 'Worklist' includes areas of ministry particular to the context of the Diocese in Europe, such as preaching in the local language and knowledge of local law pertaining to marriages and funerals and the area of Safeguarding.
+As suggested in the section on the Training Plan, the 'Worklist' should be viewed as a resource through which experience can be assessed and needs ranked according to priority.
+It is best viewed in the wider context of the 'Agreed Expectations' (Part II, Section 6).